saltsthlm/protips/exports.md

 # Export and import modules in ES6

-In EcmaScript 6 there's a couple of new ways of importing and exporting modules that might look a bit different and unusual at first.
+In ECMAScript 6 there's a couple of new ways of importing and exporting modules that might look a bit different and unusual at first.
 It's really very simple once you get your eyes used to it.

 ### Sidenote - running these examples